cannonkeys/ck-docs/docs/sat75-x.md

 ![](images/sat75-x/17-install-feet.jpg)

 2. If your case is screwed together, unscrew the 12 hex screws, and separate the top and bottom.
 Into each of the 24 little pockets, install the gaskets.
-If you look closely, you will notice that each of the little case pieces where you're installing gaskets is actually removeable.
+If you look closely, you will notice that each of the little case pieces where you're installing the bottom gaskets is actually removeable.
 While this does allow for further customization, for your first build we recommend leaving all of them installed.

 ![](images/sat75-x/18-install-gaskets.jpg)